-You usually don't pay a monthly premium for Part A coverage if you or your spouse paid Medicare taxes while working.
+You usually don't pay a monthly premium for Part A coverage if you or your spouse paid Medicare taxes while working for a certain amount of time.
 This is sometimes called premium-free Part A. If you aren't eligible for premium-free Part A, you may be able to buy Part A.